Nakayama algebras and Fuchsian singularities: Classification of Piecewise hereditary Nakayama categories

 \begin{proposition} A Fuchsian singularity category cannot be piecewise hereditary. \end{proposition} \begin{proof}

-Following the pattern of \cite{Kussin:Lenzing:Meltzer:2013adv} one deduces that the singularity category of a Fuchsian singularity, as studied in \cite{Lenzing:Pena:2011}, is triangle equivalent to the stable category of vector bundles $\zvect\XX$ over a weighted projective line $\XX$, formed with respect to the $\tau$-orbit of line bundles of the structure sheaf $\Oo$.
+Following the pattern of \cite{Kussin:Lenzing:Meltzer:2013adv} one deduces that the singularity category of a Fuchsian singularity, as studied in \cite{Lenzing:Pena:2011}, is triangle equivalent to the stable category of vector bundles $\zvect\XX$ over a weighted projective line $\XX$.
 Since, by \cite{Lenzing:Pena:1997}, all Auslander-Reiten components of $\vect\XX$ have type $\ZZ\AA_\infty$, the same assertion holds true for $\zvect\XX$.
-But this is not possible for a piecewise hereditary category: if it has sheaf type there will be AR-components that are tubes; if it has module type there will be components of type $\ZZ\Delta$ for a finite quiver $\Delta$.
+But this is not possible for a piecewise hereditary category: if it has sheaf type there will be AR-components that are tubes; if it has module type there will be components of type $\ZZ\Delta$ for a finite quiver $\Delta$. \end{proof}